jusbour/AirPi-Installation/README.md

 </ol>

 <h3>Installation</h3>
 <p>Here's the fun part: the installation.
-I've condensed it down to the following four commands: just copy and paste them one by one into the terminal:</p>
+I've condensed it down to the following six commands: just copy and paste them one by one into the terminal:</p>

+    sudo apt-get install git-core
     git clone https://github.com/LikeABoss-001/AirPi-Installation.git
+    cd AirPi-Installation
     sudo cp install2.sh ..
     cd
     sudo bash install2.sh